|12:00 - 12:15 PM

 - Mock Study Section

 This event is designed for trainees (pre- and post-doctoral) and junior faculty who are writing individual research fellowship (F), career development (K), and research (R01) grants.
 The objective is to educate early-stage investigators in the grant review process and to assist in making their grants more competitive in today’s funding climate.
+This session is open only to participants that pre-registered.
+Waitlisted individuals will have the opportunity to participate in the Q&A session.

 |3:15 - 5:00 PM